 All medication will be delivered in tamper proof packaging complete with the full patient leaflet, which confirms that the medication is clinically proven and highly effective.

-When ordering Seretide online here at HEALTHSITE, this is an all-inclusive price including the prescription, consultation, medication and delivery.
+When ordering Seretide online here at Medilico, this is an all-inclusive price including the prescription, consultation, medication and delivery.
 There are no hidden costs.
-The price adjusts depending on the dosage and quantity you have ordered, which can be seen below:
+The price adjusts depending on the dosage and quantity you have ordered.

 It's not possible to buy Seretide over the counter.
 This is because your personal health history and current medications must be taken into account.
 A doctor can safely prescribe Seretide for you.